Skip to main content

 Porcupines shuttles dazzlingly between these two time lines as the fallout from Mila’s best laid plans has repercussions far beyond her imaginings, and the secrets Sonia has been holding tight to for the last decade spill out all over her carefully constructed life.

-This is a deliciously funny and poignant story about family and history, immigration and belonging, and what happens when walls begin to come down.
+This is a deliciously funny and poignant story about family and history, immigration and belonging, the things we carry with us, and people we leave behind.

 'Funny, acerbic, and wonderfully playful: a novel to sink into' NAOMI WOOD, author of Mrs. Hemingway